ivy00johns/MFTF-Tools/README.md

 # MFTF-CLI-Utilities

 ## Description
-Prototype of my custom MFTF CLI utilities.
+1. Prototype of my custom MFTF CLI utilities.
+2. PLEASE NOTE:
+    * This is my 1st Python project so I apologize in advance for any horrendous code that you may find.
+    * This is a WIP with a lot of improvements planend.

 ## Dependencies
 * Python 3